xnuinside/simple-ddl-parser/CONTRIBUTING.md

 4) Before open the PR run ruff/black (it required and will be runs in Actions on PR in GitHub)

-5) Do not forget add changes to CHANGELOG.txt
+5) Do not forget add changes to CHANGELOG.md

 6) And updated SUPPORTED Statements in README.md